Vehicle-to-Home Backup Savings Estimator

 Who This Tool Is For

 The calculator is intended for homeowners, energy consultants, and resilience planners who want a quick way to compare the economic implications of using EVs, home batteries, and generators for backup power.
-It can also support early-stage feasibility studies, program design, and conversations with installers or equipment vendors.
+It can support early-stage feasibility studies, program design, and conversations with installers or equipment vendors when the goal is to make the trade-offs concrete before moving into detailed system design.

 Methodology and default ranges are informed by typical values for modern EVs, residential batteries, and small standby generators as of the mid-2020s.
-For critical facilities or large commercial sites, more detailed modeling is recommended.
+For critical facilities, very high loads, or homes with complex critical-load panels, more detailed modeling is strongly recommended.

 Quantify the avoided fuel, maintenance, and asset costs when an EV supports outage backup compared with alternatives.